 We all know that Mother Earth goes through cycles, but they are slow-moving ones, often taking 10s of thousands of years or more to develop.
 Since the industrial era started, everything has been going into 6th gear at an awful speed.

 From the normal super slow motion of things changing over half a millennium to a more rapid rate of 100 years (or less).
 It is literally happening in front of the eyes of only a few generations.
 What your grandparents saw, your grandchildren will only be able to see on film.

 This short video shows the disappearance of the ice.

 The disappearing of the Himalayas as we know it

-Because of the melting, big lakes are being formed, which have an impact on local communities.
+Because of the melting, enormous lakes are being formed, which impact local communities.
 There is an increased danger to a sudden collapse of these lakes and if that happens, the sudden release forms a downward tsunami toward the villages below.
-It has become a very risky situation to live there.
+It has become a perilous situation to live there.
 The world-famous Mount Everest and K2 might become ice-free by the end of this century.

 Unknown things are hidden in the ice

-When old ice melts a lot of things are set free.
+When old ice melts, it sets a lot of things free.
 I wrote a post on hidden things in the ice some time ago.

-The melting of the ice might have unforeseen consequences and we really should be aware of that.
-Illnesses known but also unknown to modern men might suddenly stick up their head and it could very well be that we cannot cope.
+The melting of the ice might have unforeseen consequences, and we really should be aware of that.
+Illnesses known but also unknown to modern men might suddenly stick up their heads and it could very well be that we cannot cope.

 Now, increase that to a global pandemic due to the interconnections of our modern world.
 For these unknown diseases, there will be no existing medicines and our immune system cannot overcome these challenges.